open-compass/MMBench-GUI/DEVELOPMENT_GUIDANCE.md

             "parse_function": "models.local_uitars.parse_understanding_response",

-            // Currently, we don't support judge model to check whether the predicted option matchs the GT in level 1.
+            // Currently, we don't support judge model to check whether the predicted option matchs the GT in L1.
 We provide a strong regex pattern to extract options in our code and we find it works well., "match_mode": "exact_match"
         }
     }